 This committee coordinates the serving of refreshments at our general meetings.
 All members are expected to help with hospitality during the course of the year.
 Follow the link to learn about Hospitality, including instructions.

-This committee organizes the delivery of floral arrangements and decorative plants to the Groton Public Library’s circulation desk.
+This committee organizes the delivery of floral arrangements and decorative plants to the Groton Public Library’s circulation desk and the Children’s Room.
 Arrangements and plants are donated or loaned by club members.
 You can see photos of some past Library Flowers.

 This committee organizes the annual plant sale each May, which is the club’s major fundraiser.
 All members participate by donating plants from their own gardens, helping with potting up and labelling plants for the sale, and working on the day of the sale.
 Monetary donations may also be made.
 You can find current information about this event on our Plant Sale page.